EsriPS/arcgis-assistant-feedback/website/docs/common-workflows.md

 ## Copy a StoryMap [DRAFT]

-It’s easy to copy a StoryMap with ArcGIS Assistant, but there are a few things to be aware of so you know what to expect.
+ArcGIS Assistant can be a helpful tool for copying StoryMaps.
+However, StoryMaps are a complex item type, so there are cases where Assistant may produce unexpected results.
+The information below will help you decide when Assistant is the right tool for your copying needs.

 ### When should I use Assistant to copy a StoryMap?
-The best and easiest way to create a copy of one of your stories is to use the **duplicate** option in the ArcGIS StoryMaps builder.
+The best and easiest way to create a copy of one of your stories is to use the [**duplicate** option](https://doc.arcgis.com/en/arcgis-storymaps/get-started/faq.htm#anchor13) in the ArcGIS StoryMaps builder.
 Administrators can also use this method to copy _any story in their organization_.

 Outside of the cases mentioned above, ArcGIS Assistant can be helpful in situations when you need to: